Understanding Internal Stress: Causes, Effects, and Coping Strategies

 4. Journaling - Writing down your thoughts and feelings can help you process emotions and gain insight into the sources of your internal stress.
 Journaling can also serve as a tool for cognitive restructuring by allowing you to reframe negative thoughts.

 5. Physical Activity - Regular exercise is a powerful stress reducer.
 Physical activity releases endorphins, which are natural mood lifters, and can help alleviate both mental and physical symptoms of stress .
+We can also make our activity a practice in mindful movement.

 6. Seeking Professional Help - If internal stress is overwhelming or persistent, seeking help from a mental health professional can be crucial.
 Therapy can provide you with tools to manage stress and address underlying issues.